Maui Brown Water Advisory: Can You Snorkel After Rain?

 A Sewage Spill Advisory is issued when DOH receives a report of a confirmed sewage spill into state waters (for example, reported by a permitted wastewater facility or verified by DOH staff).
 It’s a higher-alarm situation because it’s tied to an identified sewage contamination event, and it’s meant to warn the public to stay out of affected waters.

 Snorkeler takeaway: Treat this as a hard “no” until DOH cancels the advisory.
-DOH notes coastal waters are often safer after tidal flushing, but also emphasizes waiting for official instructions/updates.
+DOH notes that coastal waters are often safer after tidal flushing, but also emphasizes waiting for official instructions/updates.

 Bottom line for Maui snorkeling

-All three advisories are different “labels,” but the practical rule is the same: if an advisory is active—or the water looks questionable—skip snorkeling and check the official DOH advisories for current status and locations.
+All three advisories are different “labels,” but the practical rule is the same: if an advisory is active or the water looks questionable, skip snorkeling and check the official DOH advisories for current status and locations.

 Check Beach Conditions And Talk To Lifeguards